PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/01_Base_BGP_and_IGP.md

 show bgp neighbour summary
 ```

-Both Route Reflectors should show **4 clients each**, and clients learn routes from **both route reflectors**, as well as the BGP unicast neighbor, which is the redundant Route Reflector.
+Both Route Reflectors should show **5 clients each**, and clients should learn routes from **both reflectors**, as well as from the directly configured BGP peer (the redundant route reflector).

 ### 3.3 Connectivity Testing

 Test end-to-end reachability:
 ```bash
 ping 10.255.1.1 source 10.255.1.6             #Pinging R1_OSLO from CORE2_BGO Lo0
 ping 10.255.1.2 source 10.255.1.5             #Pinging R2_BGO from CORE1_OSLO Lo0
 traceroute 10.255.1.3 source 10.255.1.6       #Traceroute RR1_OSLO from CORE2_BGO
 ```

-Expect a +100% success rate (after ARP), with a sub-10ms ICMP response time, and sub-20 traceroute response time in the lab environment.
-Ping will be lower due to routing and ARP, which is cached.
-While traceroute will send a new packate, through a new process in the control plane.

 Expect a +100% success rate (after ARP), with a sub-10ms ICMP response time, and a completed sub-50ms traceroute hop responses in the lab environment.
 Ping will be faster because it uses cached routing and ARP entries.
-Traceroute will be slower even if `minttl 1 maxttl 1` was used, because the routes generate ICMP Time Exceeded messages in the control plane, wihch causes significant delta delays, even if it is one hop away.
+Traceroute will be slower even if `minttl 1 maxttl 1` was used, because the routes generate ICMP Time Exceeded messages in the control plane, which causes significant delta delays, even if it is one hop away.

-- Pinging [`R1_OSLO from CORE2_BGO's Loopback0`](/wireshark/Step01-CORE2_BGO-to-R1_OSLO-ICMP.pcap) shows an average ~2ms latency between packets.
-Traceroute paths should follow optimal OSPF cost calculations.
+- Pinging [`R1_OSLO from CORE2_BGO's Loopback0`](/wireshark/Step01-CORE2_BGO-to-R1_OSLO-ICMP.pcap)shows an average ~2ms latency.
+Traceroute follows the optimal OSPF path based on cost.

-- Traceroute [`RR1_OSLO from CORE2_BGO's Loopback0`](/wireshark/Step01-RR1_OSLO-to-CORE2_BGO-TRACEROUTE.pcap) shows an average ~14ms latency between packets.
-Traceroute followed the optimal OSPF path through cost calculations.
+- Traceroute to [`RR1_OSLO from CORE2_BGO's Loopback0`](/wireshark/Step01-RR1_OSLO-to-CORE2_BGO-TRACEROUTE.pcap) shows an average ~14ms latency.
+The path follows optimal OSPF cost as expected.

 ### 3.4 Route Reflection Verification

-Verify route reflector operation:
+Verify that route reflection is working as intended:
 ```bash
 show bgp ipv4 unicast neighbors <client-ip> advertised-routes show bgp ipv4 unicast neighbors <client-ip> routes
 ```

-Clients should receive reflected routes from other clients.
+Clients should receive reflected routes from other clients via the route reflector.

 ---